diana-hep/parallel-histogram-metrics/README.md

 ### Why am I making smooth lines by measuring every number of threads, rather than skipping by powers of two?

 Because I didn't mind waiting and it demonstrates just how stable the measurements are.

+### Why are there zeros in the last column of output?

+Because collision probability can only be measured in the CAS case.
+For the others, it's filled in as zero.